 Seating Capacity: 6,823

-Pitchers and catchers report on February 12 with the first full-squad workout scheduled for February 17.
+Pitchers and catchers will report on February 14 and hold their first workout on February 15.
+Position players report on February 19, with the first full-squad workout set for the following day.

 Click here for a Charlotte Sports Park Seating Diagram

 Charlotte Sports Park is also the home of the Charlotte Stone Crabs, the Rays Class A Florida State League affiliate.

 From the North - Take I-75 South to Exit 179.
 Turn right onto Toledo Blade Boulevard.
 Turn right on El Jobean Road.
 Stadium is on the left.

 From the South - Take I-75 North to Exit 164.
 Take U.S. 41 North (Tamiami Trail) and turn left onto El Jobean Road.
 Stadium is on the left.